lastdev/Addons/SilverDragon/RECENT_CHANGES.md

-## Changed in v90105.1
+## Changed in v90105.2

-* Fix an error that could happen if you have minimap rotation turned on in rare situations
+* Add a new Maelie location
+* Fixed an issue for some people causing errors when viewing maps with routes